-- time display in 12 or 24 hour cycle; four-digit (HH:MM) or six-digit (HH:MM:SS) format. - display of weekday 3 characters - characters display of month name 8 characters - possibility of leading zero suppression when displaying the time and date. - temperature indication (providing the temperature sensor is connected) in °C or °F. - alternating indication of time, date and temperature, with adjustable period of each of the displayed data.
+- time display in 12 or 24 hour cycle; four-digit (HH:MM) or six-digit (HH:MM:SS) format.
+Digits of the same height (HH:MM:SS) on request for DC.100 and DC.180; - possibility of leading zero suppression when displaying the time and date; - temperature indication (providing the temperature sensor is connected) in °C or °F. - alternating indication of time, date and temperature, with adjustable period of each of the displayed data;